 I'm often asked, "What colors do you use?"

-Since we know that all the colors we see are created by the three primary colors, I limit my tubed colors to these three primaries plus white and mix my colors.
+Since we know that all the colors we see are created from the three primary colors, I limit my tubed colors to these three primaries plus white.
+I can then mix all the colors I need.

 I use a double primary palette - two versions of each of the primaries - red, yellow and blue, plus titanium white.
 I chose a bright and a dull version of each.

-You can alter your choices of these three primaries.
+You can vary your choices of the three primaries.
 This will give you a slightly different nuance of color and that makes it interesting.
 It's also a way to use up those extra tubes of paint.
-Just make sure to stick to versions of these primary colors, otherwise you color mixtures will be limited by the pigments you choose.
+Just make sure to stay within the primary color family for each choice.

 Occasionally, especially with my night scenes I might need to add a spot of bright color for artificial and neon lights.
 Flower paintings may also require bits of brighter colors.
 But these colors are infrequent additions and are stored in a separate container.